 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-When drug companies make a brand-name drug, they get a patent for that drug.
-A patent protects the drug company from other drug companies making and selling the same drug until the patent expires.

-Once the patent on a brand-name drug expires, other drug companies are able to make a generic version.
+When companies make a brand-name drug, they get a patent.
+A patent stops other drug companies from making and selling the same drug before the patent runs out.
+When the patent on a brand-name drug expires, other drug companies can make a generic version.

 After getting approval from the U.S. Food and Drug Administration (FDA), the generic drug is made and sold under the active ingredient’s name.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.